NhanNT13/project-course-3-udacity/README.md

 ## Enhancements

 To improve the project in the future, we can approve some key below:
--Use Containerization
+*Use Containerization
--Implement Microservices
+*Implement Microservices
--Automated Testing
+*Automated Testing
--Caching
+*Caching
--Load Balancing
+*Load Balancing
--Security Best Practices
+*Security Best Practices
--Vulnerability Scanning
+*Vulnerability Scanning

 ## Demo